Josiah Leavitt

 Tombstone of Josiah Leavitt, grandfather of Dr. Josiah Leavitt, organ builder.
 Old Hingham Burying Ground, Hingham, Massachusetts.

-Josiah Leavitt (1744–1804) was an early Massachusetts physician and inventor.
-Possessed of an early love for mechanical movements and for music, Dr. Leavitt eventually gave up his medical practice and moved to Boston, where he became one of the earliest manufacturers of pipe organs in the United States.
+Josiah Leavitt (October 21, 1744 – February 26, 1804) was an early Massachusetts physician and inventor.
+Possessed of an early love for mechanical movements and for music, Leavitt eventually gave up his medical practice and moved to Boston, where he became one of the earliest manufacturers of pipe organs in the United States.

 Early life

-Josiah Leavitt was born October 21, 1744, in Hingham, Massachusetts, the son of Hezekiah and Grace (Hatch) Leavitt.
-Hezekiah Leavitt was a prosperous Hingham merchant who owned one of the town's largest warehouses on the harbor, a large wharf and a share of the town's gristmill and fisheries business.
+Josiah Leavitt was born October 21, 1744, in Hingham, in what was then the Province of Massachusetts Bay.
+He was the son of Hezekiah Leavitt (1697–1768), and his second wife Grace (1699–1750).
+Hezekiah was a prosperous Hingham merchant who owned one of the town's largest warehouses on the harbor, a large wharf and a share of the town's gristmill and fisheries business.
 Josiah Leavitt's father was a close friend and business associate of Rev. Ebenezer Gay, third minister of Old Ship Church, Hingham's Meetinghouse.

+Josiah's ancestry was English, with traces back to early English colonialists in Massachusetts, with his paternal great-grandfather, John Leavitt, immigrating to Hingham in the 1630s from Yorkshire, England, and where he subsequently became a prominent tailor, public official, and founding deacon of the Old Ship Church.
+On Josiah's mother's side, her family belonged to another well-established colonial family in New England.

-Following his education at Harvard College, Dr. Josiah Leavitt became a practicing physician at Hingham.
+Following his education at Harvard College, Josiah became a practicing physician at Hingham.
 On the side, the mechanically-inclined Leavitt tinkered with inventions and mechanical movements.
 One of the first products of Leavitt's sideline was a large clock, manufactured in 1772-73, which was subsequently hung in a dormer window on the southwesterly slope of the roof of Old Ship Church, so that the clock's dial could be seen by townspeople.
 Leavitt's clock, the first built in Hingham, was probably the only clock he ever built.
-Where Dr. Leavitt garnered his expertise is unknown, although contemporaries noted his mechanical aptitude, as well as the fact that his sister Hannah was married to Hingham watchmaker Joseph Lovis.
+Where Leavitt garnered his expertise is unknown, although contemporaries noted his mechanical aptitude, as well as the fact that his sister Hannah was married to Hingham watchmaker Joseph Lovis.

-In 1774, Dr. Leavitt built a large Colonial clapboard home at 93 Main Street, two blocks from the Meetinghouse.
-But shortly afterwards, Leavitt moved to Sterling, Massachusetts, where he built another Colonial home, and then a few years later to Boston, where he gave up his medical practice, embraced his affinity for music and mechanics and began manufacturing organs.
+In 1774, Leavitt built a large Colonial clapboard home. at 93 Main Street, two blocks from the Meetinghouse.
+Shortly afterwards, Leavitt moved to Sterling, Massachusetts, where he built another Colonial home, and then a few years later to Boston, where he gave up his medical practice, and began manufacturing organs.